 You will not enter into restricted areas unless directed to do so by staff.
 Restricted areas are typically identified by a different color floor.
 You may cross over areas only after receiving permission from staff.
 You may never enter an Officer's work station area.
+Do not reach over, onto or behind the officer workstation.
 Questions should be directed to your Housing Officer.